-Right.
-Great confusion in the studio today, and I'm sorry that you've been hanging around for so long.
-All because of COVID.
-I'm sad to report my main technician had to report sick this morning because he tested positive, Jason bravely stepped up to the plate at very short notice.
-But let's not hang around with all my excuses for why the stream was taking so long.
-What we're gonna be doing today is some very important stuff about keeping us in line with our legal obligations to follow our codes of practice, namely the osteopathic practice standards, and the code or what I tend to refer to as the chiropractic code.
-In particular, a theme C of the auto osteopathic practice standards and principle A of the code and to help me do that.
-I've got Sandra Harding and Sarah try back I think for the fourth time on the show, Sondra and Sarah I'm sorry, you've been hanging around for so long.
-Well, we've been sorting out our audio problems as well.
+What we're going to be doing today is some very important stuff about keeping us in line with our legal obligations to follow our codes of practice, namely the osteopathic practice standards, and the code, or what I tend to refer to as the chiropractic code.
+In particular, a theme C of the osteopathic practice standards and principle A of the code and to help me do that I've got Sandra Harding and Sarah Tribe back I think for the fourth time on the show, Sandra and Sarah I'm sorry, you've been hanging around for so long, while we've been sorting out our audio problems as well.
 But it's great to have you with us.

-Thank you,
+Thank you.

-thank you no problem at all.
+Thank you, no problem at all.

-No, you need it.
-You will use don't you to dealing with physiotherapy and of course that's governed by the health and care professions Council, but, frankly, the guidance given to us which is essentially it's about putting the health interests of patients first and it's about safety and quality and practice.
-There's a lot of crossover isn't there and hopefully you can give us some good guidelines on how we can meet our own requirements.
+You are used, aren't you, to dealing with physiotherapy and of course, that's governed by the Health and Care Professions Council.
+But frankly, the guidance given to us which essentially, it's about putting the health interests of patients first and it's about safety and quality in practice.
+There's a lot of crossover, isn't there, and hopefully, you can give us some good guidelines on how we can meet our own requirements.

-Okay, so should you want to say a little bit about ourselves, Steven, as usual first, would that be held?
-Well, I'll tell you what, since we've lost 10 minutes of the show, let's just crack straight in.
-We'll put up the background on you anyway, because we've we've done it several times before, but let's get straight on with how we do what we're supposed to do.
+Okay, so should I say a little bit about ourselves, Steven, as usual first, would that be helpful?

+Well, I tell you what, since we've lost 10 minutes of the show.
+Let's just crack straight in.
+We'll put up the background on you anyway, because we've done it several times before, but let's get straight on with how we do what we're supposed to do.

 That's fine.
-Okay, so today, we're lucky to see you all a little bit of a change of focus from us.
-Today, we're going to start from a chiropractic stance, and we're going to link into osteopath and physio, rather than us coming from our usual physio stance, and then linking it to osteo and chiropractic.
-And next time assuming we come back, Steven, we'll do the other way.
-We'll do it from the osteopathic stance and licitly link it to Ostia to the Cairo's and physios.
-So from a chiropractic point of view, as you've mentioned, we're going to start with principle a, but we're also going to look how this overlaps to into the quality statements, particularly those of 456 and seven, which is a reminder for the chiropractors, that's the safety and risk management quality standards, the policy development quality standard, the patient experience and involvement, quality standard and a bit around to the clinical effectiveness and communication from the you might be confusing a few people there because I'm not aware of these quality standards, and I thought I was really up to speed on what we have to adhere to.
+Okay, so today, lovely to see you all, a little bit of a change of focus from us.
+Today, we're going to start from a chiropractic stance, and we're going to link into osteopath and physio, rather than us coming from our usual physio stance, and then linking it to osteo and chiropractic and next time, assuming we come back, Steven, we'll do the other way.
+We'll do it from the osteopathic stance and link it to osteo, to the chiros and physios.
+So from a chiropractic point of view, as you've mentioned, we're going to start with principle A, but we're also going to look how this overlaps into the quality statements, particularly those of 4, 5, 6 and seven, which is a reminder for the chiropractors, that's the safety and risk management quality standard, the policy development quality standard, the patient experience and involvement quality standard and a bit around to the clinical effectiveness and communication.

+You might be confusing a few people there because I'm not aware of these quality standards.
+And I thought I was really up to speed on what we have to adhere to.